 Accreditation should not be confused with licensure.
 Students successfully completing the education program at Central Christian College of Kansas will have met the requirements to sit for competency exams.
 This step is required before a student can be officially recognized as a qualified teacher.

-Since the education program at Central Christian College of Kansas is accredited by the Kansas State Board of Education, additional conditions may be required for licensure in other states.
+Since the Kansas State Board of Education accredits the education program at Central Christian College of Kansas, additional conditions may be required for licensure in other states.

 TEACHER CANDIDATE OUTCOMES